Bright-Chengliang/Bright-Chengliang.github.io/_pages/about.md

 **<font color=red>2023 IEEE International Conference on Real-time Computing and Robotics</font>**

-- This work focuses on the grasp outcome prediction task by employing self-supervised contrastive learning methods, utilizing Gelsight-based tactile datasets.
+- Explore and verify the transferability of widely-applied data augmentation techniques in the field of Computer Vision to Gelsight-based tactile datasets.
-- Inspired by simCLR, we explore the transferability of its data augmentation techniques to a Gelsight-based tactile dataset, and propose a contrastive learning network framework based on MoCo for grasp outcome prediction.
-Moreover, we compare the performance of various self-supervised learning methods within this context.
+- A grasp outcome prediction network was proposed based on momentum contrast with the maintenance of a large dictionary, which achieves 81.83\% predictive accuracy with a single tactile sensor data.
-- The experimental results demonstrate the effectiveness of simCLR's data augmentation techniques on Gelsight-based tactile datasets, and reveal that our proposed framework outperforms other self-supervised learning methods in this domain.
+- The experimental results show that the proposed network achieved state-of-the-art performance compared to three other self-supervised methods.

 </div>
 </div>